-Summer Scholars will have access to an extensive library of books, recordings and videos provided by the Project Directors that will be housed at the Inn at Ellis Square, the home for this workshop.
+Summer Scholars will have access to an extensive library of books, recordings and videos provided by the Project Directors that will be housed at the Hampton Inn & Suites, the home for this workshop.

 Summer Scholars are advised to bring laptops or ipads and digital cameras.
-Laptops will be used to access information from the blackboard website and the internet, and digital audio recorders and digital cameras to document artifacts, places, and experiences in Savannah and at the Georgia Historical Society, The Penn Center, and Sapelo Island for use in their multimedia projects.
+Laptops will be used to access information from the internet and digital cameras to document artifacts, places, and experiences in Savannah and at the Georgia Historical Society, Penn Center, and Sapelo Island for use in their multimedia projects.
 Please note that sessions by cultural historians and performances cannot be recorded.

 Summer Scholars will receive two books with different perspectives to read prior to the workshop: Lawrence W. Levine’s Black Culture and Black Consciousness and Cornelia Bailey’s God, Dr. Buzzard, and the Bolito Man.
 Levine’s book realigned thinking about African cultural practices in African-American culture and Cornelia Bailey’s book is equally as valuable from an insider’s point of view.
-Summer Scholars also will review the history of the Gullah at The Gullah, view the video Family Across the Sea, and listen to recordings that illustrate the historical iterations of the music of the Gullah from Songs of the Georgia Sea Islands, collected by Alan Lomax in the 1930s.
-Additional readings, recordings, and films will be streamed on a blackboard website hosted by the University of Connecticut.
+Summer Scholars also will review the history of the Gullah at The Gullah, have additional readings sent via email, and view videos and listen to recordings that illustrate the historical iterations of the music of the Gullah from Songs of the Georgia Sea Islands, collected by Alan Lomax in the 1930s.